kylehovey/firewatch-obsidian/firewatches/Blue Ridge.md

 ---
-location: [41.2725, -123.18805555555556]
+location: [36.286944444444444, -118.83972222222222]
-tag: firewatch
+tags: [destroyed]
 ---

+# Overview

-[Blue Ridge](http://www.peakbagging.com/CALookoutPhotos/BluRidge.html) sits at 5960', is located in [[Siskiyou County]] and was constructed in 1979.
-It is located in the Klamath national forest.
-It can be found on the Sawyers Bar USGS topo map.
+[Blue Ridge (LO site)](http://www.peakbagging.com/CALookoutPhotos/BlueRidge.html) sits at 5720', is located in [[Tulare County]] and was constructed in 1994.
+It is run and operated by Cal Fire.
+It can be found on the Dennison Peak USGS topo map.

+# Condition

+Dilapidated and needs work, but standing.